ntustison/Histograms/Text/intro.md

   under distortions induced by the common MR artefacts of noise and intensity nonlinearities.
 For the nonlinearity-only simulations, the images maintain their structural integrity as the SSIM values remain close to 1.
-This is in contrast to the corresponding range in histogram similarity is much larger.
+This is in contrast to the corresponding range in histogram similarity which is much larger.
-  Although not as large, the range in histogram differences with simulated noise is much greater than the range in SSIM.
-Both point to the potential lack of robustness in the histogram domain vs. the image domain in relation to simulated MR artefacts.}
+  Although not as great, the range in histogram differences with simulated noise is much greater than the range in SSIM.
+Both point to the potential lack of robustness to distortions in the histogram domain vs. the image domain.}
   \label{fig:similarity}
 \end{figure}

 To briefly explore these effects further for the purposes of motivating additional experimentation, we provide a summary illustration from a set of image simulations in Figure \ref{fig:similarity} which are detailed later in this work and used for algorithmic comparison.
-Simulated MR artefacts were applied to each image which included both noise and nonlinear intensity mappings (and their combination) which made for a total simulated cohort of
-~50 images ($\times 10$ simulations per image $\times 3$ types of artefact simulations).
+Simulated MR artefacts were applied to each image which included both noise and nonlinear intensity mappings (and their combination) which made for a total simulated cohort of ~50 images ($\times 10$ simulations per image $\times 3$ types of artefact simulations).
 Prior to any algorithmic comparative analysis, we quantified the difference of each simulated image with the corresponding original image using the structural similarity index measurement (SSIM) [@Wang:2004aa].
 SSIM is a highly-cited measure which quantifies structural differences between a reference and distorted (i.e., transformed) image based on known properties of the human visual system.
 SSIM has a range $[-1,1]$ where 0 indicates no structural similarity and 1 indicates perfect structural similarity.
 We also generated the histograms corresponding to these images.
 Although several histogram similarity measures exist, we chose Pearson's correlation primarily as it resides in the same [min, max] range as SSIM with analogous significance.
-In addition to the fact that the image-to-histogram transformation discards important spatial information, from Figure
-\ref{fig:similarity}, it should be apparent that this transformation also results in greater variance in the resulting information under common MR imaging artefacts, according to these measures.
-Thus, prior to any algorithmic considerations, these observations point to the fact that optimizing in the domain of the histogram will be generally less robust than optimizing directly in the image domain.
+In addition to the fact that the image-to-histogram transformation discards important spatial information, from Figure \ref{fig:similarity} it should be apparent that this transformation also results in greater variance in the resulting information under common MR imaging artefacts, according to these measures.
+Thus, prior to any algorithmic considerations, these observations point to the fact that optimizing in the domain of the histogram will be generally less robust than optimizing directly in the image domain. [^100]

+[^100]: This point should be obvious even without the simulation experiments.
+Imagine, dear reader, the reality of the future clinical application of functional lung imaging beyond mere research activity.
+In fact, imagine yourself being a patient on the receiving end of an imaging battery which includes hyperpolarized gas imaging.
+Now imagine that, upon receiving the images for assessment, the radiologist declares "Yes, these are nice but I'd rather work with the corresponding histograms."
+If this strikes you as absurd, then the point that we are trying to make should be clear.

 Ultimately, we are not claiming that these algorithms are erroneous, per se.
 Much of the relevant research has been limited to quantifying differences with